mootools/mootools-core/Docs/Plugins/Tips.md

 ### Events:

- * onHide: fires when the tip is shown
+ * hide: fires when the tip is shown
- * onShow: fires when the tip is being hidden
+ * show: fires when the tip is being hidden

 ### Example: